CodingNewbieXD/LiveLayer/README.md

 # LiveLayer
 Bringing animated wallpapers to macOS.
 > [!NOTE]
+> To HighSeas viewers: The source is in the source branch.
+Added this notice here because I got a DM from someone who didn't notice the other branch I had added

+> [!NOTE]
 > This purpose of this app is to add support for animated wallpapers to macOS, as macOS does not support animated wallpapers.